 The Dissertation Prospectus must contain a plan of the dissertation research, covering the aims and goals, the scope, and the proposed research methods.
 Students should be ready to share a draft of the prospectus in September of the second year in a prospects writing workshop.
-Students are expected to defend their dissertation prospectus between June 30 of the first year and September 30 of the second year.
-The prospectus should be no longer than 10,000 words.
-CEU Research Ethics Policy and Guidelines should be adequately considered by the student, and approved by the supervisor as part of the Prospectus.
+Students are expected to defend their dissertation prospectus between June 30 of the first year and October 15 of the second year.
+The prospectus should be no longer than 10,000 words, excluding references.
+CEU Research